Connect with others who understand.

 Medically reviewed by Maria Lolou, M.D., M.S.

 For people with lupus, oral health is a top priority.
-In addition to dealing with lupus symptoms like joint pain and hair loss, many MyLupusTeam members must also contend with dental procedures like root canals or tooth extractions.
+In addition to dealing with lupus symptoms like joint pain and hair loss, many MyLupusTeam members must also contend with dental procedures like root canals and tooth extractions.
 “I have had a lot of trouble with my teeth.
 I have had root canals, crowns, and teeth pulled,” one member shared.

 Lupus and Tooth Decay